Schools are like businesses, but not in the way most think.

 Here’s a more useful analogy:

 Schools are like consulting businesses.
 The students are knowledge workers, organized into teams to analyze and solve problems, in the process demonstrating their mastery of valuable learning standards.
-In this analogy, teachers are the managers.
+In this more useful analogy, teachers are the managers, not the workers.

 Thinking of teachers as managers also helps to shed light on the complex responsibilities of the school principal.
 Imagine running a knowledge-sector organization with hundreds of young, inexperienced, and sometimes unruly employees.
 Now imagine that your budget compels you to organize the business with a very flat structure, with only one group leader for every thirty or so beginners.
 This is the structure of most elementary schools.